FoolHen/MedicRadar/README.md

 https://gfycat.com/WelltodoFittingHousefly

 ### Note
 This will only work on update 1.0 or greater of Venice Unleashed.
-WebUI is already compiled.